vjkrammes/beans.ui/README.md

 3. [Syncfusion](https://syncfusion.com) used for Charts, Grids and Notifications badges
 4. *@auth0/auth0-react*, used to interact with Auth0
 5. *uuid*, used to generate uuids

+For the Background Function:

+1. [Serilog](https://serilog.net/) used for logging to Azure blob storage